 Today, we’re going to look at how to host a project built with Jekyll on Netlify, including setting up continuous deployment.

 Let’s start from scratch.
-If you already have a Jekyll site set up, you can skip straight to the Connecting to Netlify section.
+If you already have a Jekyll site set up, you can skip straight to Connecting to Netlify.

 Open your terminal, and enter the following command: